 Important Notes to Consider:

 - Water, infant formula, and canned foods are usually the first items to go.
 People buy the same foods, so if there is a mass rush and everyone is buying the same foods, there will not be enough for everyone.

 - It is important to note that water is one of the most important items to have on hand.
-Without water, some foods cannot be prepared as well as th uese for drinking purposes.
+Without water, some foods cannot be prepared.
+Moreover, it is essential to have water on hand for drinking and sanitation purposes.
 Have water in food grade containers so they last longer.
-Some preparedness sites suggest having atleast two quarts of water a day, but that amount seems too small and does not take into account that issues arise and more water may be needed.
+Some preparedness sites suggest having at least two quarts of water a day, but that amount seems too small and does not take into account that issues arise and more water may be needed.
 When preparing a water supply plan on using 1 gallon of water per day per member of the household.
 If water supplies is a concern, avoid certain foods and drinks that are high in salt, over processed foods or caffeinated beverages.
 These foods tend to make the body crave more water due to the high salt content.

-- Having ready to eat foods, staple foods, and speciality foods stocked such as hard candy or cookies creates a sense of normalcy and lifts moral.
+- Having ready to eat foods, staple foods, and specialty foods stocked such as hard candy or cookies creates a sense of normalcy and lifts morale.

 Tess Pennington is the author of The Prepper’s Blueprint, a comprehensive guide that uses real-life scenarios to help you prepare for any disaster.
 Because a crisis rarely stops with a triggering event the aftermath can spiral, having the capacity to cripple our normal ways of life.
 The well-rounded, multi-layered approach outlined in the Blueprint helps you make sense of a wide array of preparedness concepts through easily digestible action items and supply lists.

 Tess is also the author of the highly rated Prepper’s Cookbook, which helps you to create a plan for stocking, organizing and maintaining a proper emergency food supply and includes over 300 recipes for nutritious, delicious, life-saving meals.